Mallorca's hoteliers bet on a longer season — direct flights 2026 bring new momentum

 Direct flights 2026: Palma–Montreal and Palma–Abu Dhabi as game changers

 From 2026 two new direct routes are on the table: Palma–Montreal and Palma–Abu Dhabi.
 That's more than a pretty date in a timetable.
 Direct flights open markets that until now came via detours: Canadian travelers who shun long journeys could now come in spring and autumn; guests from the United Arab Emirates and the wider Middle East bring different travel habits and profiles — business trips, family weeks, culinary and cultural offers.
 At Son Sant Joan airport noticeably more passengers are expected in the transitional months.
-For hoteliers this means more stable Monday and Tuesday occupancy and new opportunities for events outside the classic summer weeks.
+For hoteliers this means more stable Monday and Tuesday occupancy and new opportunities for events outside the classic summer weeks, as detailed in Direct from Montreal: Air Canada connects Palma four times a week.

 Why this can be good for Mallorca